victoriamvu/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/README.md

 Standardize all sequences to 200 bp

-Introduce small mutations to improve model generalization
+Introduce small mutations to sequences through swapping or deleting bases to simulate natural variation to provide more natural data.

+Improve model generalization by applying techniques such as dropout, normalization, and data shuffling to improve model generalization.

+Could potentially utilize positional information to account for perferencial positioning of binding sites and use secondary structure prediction to identify secondary structure features that may influence transcription factor binding.

+Data could benefit from utilizing reverse complement sequences to create better generalization through learning binding sites from both strands of DNA.

 # Evaluating Metric